arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 ---
 title: 'Programming Introduction With Arduino® PLC IDE'
 difficulty: intermediate
-description: "Create programs with all the IEC-61131-3 languages on the Arduino PLC IDE"
+description: "Create programs with all the IEC-61131-3 languages on the Arduino PLC IDE."
 tags:
   - Getting started
   - IEC-61131-3